D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 ```

 It reads the energy and pitch grids, the single spatial slice of the smooth
-distribution, `denf`, selected `R` and `Z`, species, atomic number, mass
+distribution, `denf`, selected `R` and `Z`, atomic number, mass number, charge
+state, and physical mass `A`.
+The human-readable `species` dataset is retained
+in the upstream file for provenance but is not required or read by the Fortran
-number, charge state, and physical mass `A`.
-The future output writer will add
+calculation.
+The future output writer will add the corresponding Test 004
-the corresponding Test 004 metadata to the sink files.
+metadata to the sink files.

 `test_004_neutral` provides: